Fred Daugherty, Pastor ♦ Pat Ballard, Editor

 June 18th is when our summer hours begin.
 We have no Sunday School and morning worship starts at 10:00 am.
 This is also when the office starts summer hours closed Monday and Tuesday, open Wednesday, Thursday and Friday 9:00 am to 12:00 pm.

-Thursday evenings at Ocean Lanes on Rt 88, in Lakewood, at 6:00 pm.
-Come sometime to support them and watch them play.
-They will be having their banquet May 25th and this will end bowling nights for the season.
+meet Thursday evenings at Ocean Lanes on Rt 88, in Lakewood, at 6:00 pm.
+They have ended bowling nights for the season.
 They will regroup in September.

 Children’s choir group